oktaytuncay/Kubernetes/kubernetes.md

       buildversion: 1.17
 ```

-#### Rolling Updates & Rollbacks in Deployments
+## Rolling Updates & Rollbacks in Deployments

-##### Rollout and Versioning
+### Rollout and Versioning

 When we first create a deployment, it triggers a rollout.
-A new rollour creates a new deployment revision, let's call it revision one.
+A new rollout creates a new deployment revision, let's call it revision one.

-In the future, when the application is upgraded, meaning when the contianer version is updated to a new one, a new rollout is triggered and a new deployment revision is created named revision to.
+In the future, when the application is upgraded, meaning when the container version is updated to a new one, a new rollout is triggered and a new deployment revision is created named revision to.
 This helps us keep track of the changes made to our deployment and enables us to roll back to a previous version of deployment if necessary.

 We can see the status of our rollout by running the following command.